-Laid back and lovely, Maine USA is perfect for a relaxing driving holiday writes Alex McClintock.
+Maine, known for its laid-back and picturesque atmosphere, is the ideal destination for a peaceful and enjoyable driving holiday, writes Alex McClintock.
 Just don’t forget your lobster bib.

 Quaint is not a dirty word.
 At least not in Maine: America’s northernmost, easternmost state seems determined to project its white picket fences, bunting and lighthouses as far into the Atlantic as possible.

 Officially, Maine is known as ‘The Pine Tree State’.
 Evergreens dominate the landscape, lining the sides of highways, climbing up hills and running down to the water.
 But driving in from the south you immediately notice that their license plate slogan, ‘Vacationland’ is just as appropriate.